-Compared to the income tax rate set by the Tax Act (9%), the effective tax rate was 11% in 2023 (10% in 2022).
+Compared to the income tax rate set by the Tax Act (9%), the effective tax rate was negative (minus 370%) in 2024 caused by the positive tax charge on the negative profit (11% in 2023).
 The difference between the income tax rate under Tax Act and the effective tax rate is mainly influenced by the additional tax expenditures to be taken into account (local business tax and innovation tax).